agarciamiravet/terraform-provider-azuredevops/README.md

 # Warning

-Before using a token you need encode it in base64.
+Before using the token you need encode it in base64.

 # Resources